 It is a glorious era of Japanese history.
 The Heisei period started into effect instantly upon the day after the emperor Akihito’s legacy to the kingship on January 7, 1989, and the same year the emperor Showa died.

-The information which I given collected from a legal source.
+The information which I was given was collected from a legal source.
 Now come to inform your feelings and opinion after reading the whole article.
-I hope that you got a complete idea about Japanese history from the article.
+I hope you got a whole idea about Japanese history from the article.